uptane/uptane-standard/uptane-standard.md

 * A list of public keys of all delegatees.
 Each key should have a unique public key identifier, and a key type.
 * A list of delegations, each of which contains:
-  * A list of the images or paths to which this role applies.
+  * A list of the filenames to which this role applies.
 This MAY be expressed using wildcards, or by enumerating a list, or a combination of the two.
+  * A list of the hardware identifiers to which this role applies.
   * An indicator of whether or not this is a terminating delegation.
 (See {{targets_role_delegations}}.)
   * A list of the roles to which this delegation applies.
 Each role needs to specify:
     * A name for the role (e.g. "supplier1-qa")